big-hair-energy/laravel-preview/README.md

 ### Send Email Invitation to User

 This will generate a secret key and send an invitation to a user.
-If the user does not exist it will get created.

 ```
 php artisan preview:invite hurley@example.com